 - Break 1 graham cracker in half, length wise.
 Glue over the base of one side of the bottom of the roof.
 Prop up with a piece of cinnamon stick that has been cut to fit the height.
 Please refer to video.

 - Finish glueing the rest of the cereal on the top of the awning.
 Use the gaps to glue more pretzel sticks.

 - Using a small piece of graham cracker, glue 2 cut pretzel sticks around it.
 Glue to the front.

-Who wants to sleep in the backyard with these TeePee cookies?
+Who wants the top bunk?
 Let’s go camping now!